eclipse-iceoryx/iceoryx/README.md

 ## Examples

-After you've build all the necessary things, you can continue playing around with the [examples](./iceoryx_examples).
+After you've built all the necessary things, you can continue playing around with the [examples](./iceoryx_examples).

 ## Build and run in a Docker environment